vg-json-data/sm-json-data/logicalRequirements.md

 ### Health Management Objects
 This section contains logical elements that are fulfilled by spending health.
 Encountering enough of those successively without having a chance to refill can impact the number of e-tanks that are needed to get through.

+#### shinesparkFrames
+A `shinesparkFrames` object represents the need for Samus to spend energy performing a shinespark for the given number of frames, which equals the amount of energy spent, as shinesparks use 1 energy per frame.
+This implicitly requires the `canShinespark` tech.
+It also requires that Samus has at least 29 energy remaining at the end of the spark.

+#### excessShinesparkFrames
+An `excessShinesparkFrames` object represents the need for Samus to spend energy performing a shinespark for the given number of frames, or until Samus' energy reaches 29, whichever happens first.
+This implicitly requires the `canShinespark` tech.

 #### acidFrames object
 An `acidFrames` object represents the need for Samus to spend time (measured in frames) in a pool of acid.
 This is meant to be converted to a flat health value based on item loadout.
 The vanilla damage for acid is 6 damage every 4 frames, halved by Varia (3 damage every 4 frames), and halved again by Gravity Suit (3 damage every 8 frames).